keboola/connection-docs/management/project/migration/index.md

 There may be some deprecated components in the source stack that are not available in the destination stack.
 These have to be removed from projects or migrated to new versions before migration.
-Also, the project backends must match (e.g. both projects must have Snowflake backend).
+Also, the project backends must match (e.g., both projects must have a Snowflake backend).

 Following your project validation, Keboola Support will inform you if they find any of the above issues in your project.